-As the leading developer, manufacturer, and marketer of medical devices designed to provide high-level disinfection of ultrasound TEE probes, CS Medical continues to innovate through superior technologies and products.
+As the leading developer, manufacturer, and marketer of medical devices designed to provide high-level disinfection of ultrasound probes, CS Medical continues to innovate through superior technologies and products.
 We are committed to providing the best possible solutions for infection prevention that support healthcare professionals worldwide.

 A: Both are aldehydes; Glutaraldehyde (TD-5) and OPA (Ortho-phthalaldehyde) (TD-8).
 They both have the same IFU for use in the TD 100.
 Both provide 5-minute high-level disinfection per probe.